-#3 Updated by Gundi Knies almost 3 years ago
+#3 Updated by Gundi Knies about 3 years ago

 - Category changed from Data documentation to Data analysis

 The questions that were asked are listed in the wave-specific questionnaires.
 SCEND is school leaving age; FEEND is further education leaving age.
 Interpretation beyond this can only be made by you.
 Those who never entered further education will not have a value on FEEND.
 Also, if you look at some of the values of FEEND you will see that some people are well into their 50s or older when they finished further education.
 That may or may not work for your specific analysis.

-#4 Updated by Julia Borodina almost 3 years ago
+#4 Updated by Julia Borodina about 3 years ago

 Thanks again!
 I'm sorry for so many questions but I really find some data confusing.
 Could you please clarify who can be those people who neither are still at school, nor in further education (scnow is no and fenow is inapplicable) and have feend inapplicable?
 All of those people have fetype 'none of the above' as well.
 At the same time, according to 'iqfachi' some of them even have a first or higher degree.
 Thanks in advance!

-#6 Updated by Gundi Knies almost 3 years ago
+#6 Updated by Gundi Knies about 3 years ago

 - Target version set to BHPS